hongleizhang/RSPapers/README.md

 * Zhao et al. **Leveraging social connections to improve personalized ranking for collaborative filtering**.
 Proceedings of the 23rd ACM International Conference on Conference on Information and Knowledge Management.
 ACM, 2014.

+* Chen et al. **Context-aware collaborative topic regression with social matrix factorization for recommender systems**.
+AAAI, 2014.

 * Guo et al. **TrustSVD: Collaborative Filtering with Both the Explicit and Implicit Influence of User Trust and of Item Ratings**.
-AAAI.
-Vol. 15.
-2015.
+AAAI, 2015.

 * Wang et al. **Social recommendation with strong and weak ties**.
 Proceedings of the 25th ACM International on Conference on Information and Knowledge Management.
 ACM, 2016.